 Early complications (within 2 months) of liver transplantation include

-Primary nonfunction in 1 to 5%
+Primary nonfunction (ie, liver never functions and need to be replaced emergently) in 1 to 5%

-Biliary dysfunction (eg, ischemic anastomotic strictures, bile leakage, ductal obstructions, leakage around T-tube site) in 15 to 20%
+Mechanical biliary dysfunction (eg, ischemic anastomotic strictures, bile leakage, ductal obstructions, leakage around T-tube site) in 15 to 20%

 Portal vein thrombosis in < 5%